Duet3D/wiki-content/How_to_guides/Calibration.md

 (Tested on Prusaclider 2.8, may be in different places on older versions)

-Printers > General > Firmware > G-code flavor: choose "RepRapFirmware" Printers > General > Firmware > G-code thumbnails: set "160x160/QOI" for compatibility with PanelDue Printers > General > Advanced > Use relative E distances: enable this Printers > Machine limits > General > How to apply limits: choose "Use for time estimate" to stop Prusaslicer overriding speed, acceleration and jerk settings in config.g
+* Printers > General > Firmware > G-code flavor: choose "RepRapFirmware".
+* Printers > General > Firmware > G-code thumbnails: set "160x160/QOI, 300x300/QOI" for compatibility with PanelDue; the first, smaller, thumbnail will be used by PanelDue, the second, larger, thumbnail will be used by DWC.
+* Printers > General > Advanced > Use relative E distances: enable this.
+* Printers > Machine limits > General > How to apply limits: choose "Use for time estimate" to stop Prusaslicer overriding speed, acceleration and jerk settings in config.g

-To get the layer count correct on the DWC progress chart, add `;LAYER:[layer_num]` to the custom gcode tab under the "Before layer change" G-code section.
+* To get the layer count correct on the DWC progress chart, add `;LAYER:[layer_num]` to the custom gcode tab under the "Before layer change" G-code section.

 ## Cura

-Settings > Printer > Manage Printers > (select printer) > Machine Settings > Printer (tab) > G-code flavor: select RepRap In Print settings:
+* Settings > Printer > Manage Printers > (select printer) > Machine Settings > Printer (tab) > G-code flavor: select RepRap
-Special Modes > Relative Extrusion: check this is ticked, it should be if G-code flavor: RepRap is selected
+* In Print settings: Special Modes > Relative Extrusion: check this is ticked, it should be if G-code flavor: RepRap is selected

-To enable firmware retraction, you need the Printer Settings plugin in Cura.
+* To enable firmware retraction, you need the Printer Settings plugin in Cura.

 ## Orcaslicer

-Suggestions welcome!
+* Printer settings > Basic information > Advanced > G-code flavor: choose "RepRapFirmware".
+* Printer settings > Basic information > Advanced > G-code thumbnails: set "160x160/QOI, 300x300/QOI" for compatibility with PanelDue; the first, smaller, thumbnail will be used by PanelDue, the second, larger, thumbnail will be used by DWC.
+* Printer settings > Basic information > Advanced > Use relative E distances: enable this.
+* Printer settings > Motion ability > Advanced > Emit limits to G-code: uncheck this to stop OrcaSlicer overriding speed, acceleration and jerk settings in config.g.
+Set the speeds, accelerations and jerk in that tab to the same as your config.g, for more accurate calculation of job time.
+* Printer settings > Machine G-code > Before layer change G-code: add `;LAYER:[layer_num]` to the custom gcode to get the layer count correct on the DWC progress chart.